TinglikeGithub/Housing-Listing-Price-Prediction-Using-ML-Models/README.md

 **Project Process**

-The process begins with feature engineering to extract both numerical and categorical data.
-Next, text data is embedded using an LLM model(Flan-T5) from Hugging Face.
-Finally, the datasets are merged, and XGBoost and Random Forest models are trained to predict listing prices.
+ - The process begins with feature engineering to extract both numerical and categorical data.
+ - Text data is embedded using an LLM model(Flan-T5) from Hugging Face.
+ - Numerical and categorical data, along with embeddings, are integrated to train XGBoost and Random Forest models for predicting listing prices.

 **Outcome**